 This GE chest freezer is an excellent option for much larger families or those who do a lot of cooking.
 It defrosts manually, has an interior LED light, and is also Energy Star verified so you can count on it being energy efficient.
 With five sliding bulk storage baskets, the possibilities for customizing your freezer are many and varied.
 One of the more impressive additional features of the FCM22DLWW is the audible temperature alarm that goes off if the temperature rises.
 It has an MSRP of $849.
 The freezer also comes with a limited 1-year warranty on the entire appliance.

 With the hefty price tag, you may want to consider the more affordable FCM11PHWW.
 At 33.4 inches by 73.3 inches you will also need to give serious consideration to where you will store it, as it will take up quite a bit of space.
 Home Depot customers rate the freezer 4.8 out of 5-stars and 86 percent of customers say they would recommend it.

 The Best GE Chest Freezer

 While the specific GE chest freezer you decide to purchase will be dependent on your needs and budget, we believe the GE 10.6 cubic feet Chest Freezer in White (Model# FCM11PHWW) is a good mid-range option.
 Its 10.6 cubic feet is enough space for the average household, and with an MSRP of $449, we believe it’s a good buy.
 The size means you won’t have to rearrange your entire space to find a home for it or turn your basement upside down to make space.
-The fact that this model is Energy Star certified ranked high on our list of reasons for selecting it as the best GE Chest Freezer to own.
+The fact that this model is Energy Star certified ranked high on our list of reasons for selecting it as the best GE Chest Freezer to own in 2018.

 Also, since the unit has a lock, you also get peace of mind and freedom from having to worry about who’s sneaking into the freezer at night to take ice cream or other frozen treats without permission.